mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 | ASSET_DELIVERY | DELIVERY_FREQ_UNIT | occurrence\[x\] | ServiceRequest |  |

 ### Curriculum Component
+The CURRICULUM_COMPONENT table enumerates the standard elements of a program.
+It supports a fixed curriculum, in which the components are ordered using SESSION_INDEX, and a recurring curriculum, in which the components repeat.
+Repeating components are documented with a combination of SESSION_FREQ and SESSION_FREQ_UNIT, as described above.

+The remaining attributes mirror those in the SESSION table (as described below).
+The CURRICULUM_COMPONENT table describes what is intended to happen throughout the course of the program.
+The SESSION table describes what has been documented as having transpired.
+The CURRICULUM_COMPONENT table provides researchers with insight into what likely happened when session information is missing or incomplete.

 A curriculum component is a standard element of a program.
 A program can comprise a fixed curriculum with a predefined endpoint and an enumerated set of standard sessions.
 Or, a program can comprise a recurring curriculum with no endpoint and a set of standard sessions that recur with some frequency.

-In the CODI RDM, a CURRICULUM_COMPONENT points to a PROGRAM via programId.A curriculum component is related to a program via the program's action.definitionCanonical.
+In the CODI RDM, a CURRICULUM_COMPONENT points to a PROGRAM via programId.
+A curriculum component is related to a program via the program's action.definitionCanonical.
 This is a reversal from the CODI RDM, in which

 | **CODI Table** | **CODI Data Element** | **FHIR Data Element** | **FHIR Resource/Profile/Extension** | **Comments** |
 | -- | -- | -- | -- | -- |